Updated Jan 04, 2021

 - Email it to CS@brandspaycheck.com.

 - It will be processed, and our customer support department will confirm when your company has been set up.

 When do I have to advise Brand's to stop calculating this tax credit?

 - If your company qualified because it has been suspended due to a government order, it becomes ineligible for the credit as soon as the government order is lifted.
 You, therefore, need to notify us to cease calculating the credit as soon as that happens.

 - Year 2020: If your company qualified because of the gross receipt reductions, it becomes ineligible in the beginning of the quarter following the end of the quarter in which its gross receipts go above 80% of a comparable quarter in 2019.
 When that happens, you should notify us so that we cease future tax credit calculations.

 - Year 2021: We are awaiting guidance from the IRS as to when the eligibility ends if the qualifying reason is 20% or more gross receipt reduction as compared to year 2019.

 After setting this up, what else do I need to do?

-- If you qualified because you have more than 100 employees, you would need to ensure that you distinguish between compensation for work versus compensation while not working, so that we can calculate your taxes accordingly.
+- If you qualified because you have more than 100 employees in the year 2020 or more than 500 employees in the year 2021, you would need to ensure that you distinguish between compensation for work versus compensation while not working, so that we can calculate your taxes accordingly.

 - If your company receives accounting exports from us (such as IIF Exports, Fund Easy Export, or any other GL export) be sure to reach out to us and advise us of how your company would like this to be reflected in the export (as there are many different ways you might want to track this).